GED Eligibility and Requirements

 Developed in 1942, the initial GED test was designed to help military veterans finish their basic education.
-Today, any adult who has not received a high school diploma in the U.S. can take the GED test, HiSET exam, or TASC test to get an HSE certificate.
+Today, any adult who has not received a high school diploma in the U.S. can take the GED test or HiSET exam to get an HSE certificate.
 A state diploma is awarded to anyone passing the test, which measures knowledge and skills in science, social studies, math, reading, and writing.

 - You are at least 18 years old or older.
 Some states or provinces will allow testing at 16 and 17 years, often with special requirements.